 The Battery Conservancy was established in 1994, in partnership with NYC Parks, to raise funds to design and implement The Battery Master Plan.
 Over the past two decades The Battery's 25-acre park at the southern tip of Manhattan that overlooks New York Harbor has been rebuilt.
-In June 2021 transformation of The Battery's landscape will be complete, with the opening of the 1.4-acre Battery Playscape, a new playground located across the path from SeaGlass Carousel.

 As the front lawn of Downtown and a hub of family activities, The Battery is the largest and most dynamic public open space in Lower Manhattan.
 Before COVID-19 over seven million people, including residents, office workers, school groups, and tourists from around the world, visited the park and its major landmark, Castle Clinton National Monument, every year.
-Visitorship declined significantly in 2020, but should begin building back in 2021.
+Visitorship declined significantly in 2020, but began building back in 2021.
 TBC anticipates the term of this sublicense to coincide with the period of Lower Manhattan's economic and societal recovery from COVID-19-and reestablishing The Battery as a vibrant resource for outdoor life and physical and mental wellbeing.